 San Antonio Young Professionals: San Antonio Young Professionals is a free city-wide organization for people between the ages of 21 and 40.
 We actively engage the community and are working hard to make San Antonio a better place for young professionals.

 Texas Young Professionals: TYP San Antonio holds monthly networking socials or happy hours.
-Our social events are designed to build a sense of belonging to a community, as well as being part of something with a high-minded purpose.
+The social are designed to build a sense of belonging to a community as well as being part of something with a high-minded purpose.
 TYP has made every effort to create a safe, engaging environment based on goodwill and meaningful conversation.
 As they foster an environment where business relationships and friendships can be nurtured, TYP hopes to see new business partnerships launched.

 Urban Management Association of South Texas (UMAST): For over three decades, UMAST has forged a bond of public servants and exists today as an organization re-dedicated to improving the lives of our communities through professional excellence.
 The membership shares a common commitment to community enhancement through diversity and integrity.

 Witte Society: The Witte Society is a vibrant membership group that promotes and supports the Witte Museum through special events and projects.
 The Witte Society meets three to four times a year for fun events, such as cocktail receptions, family picnics, and luncheons.
 You will receive all the benefits of being a member of the Witte Museum and exclusive benefits such as discount reservations to the Witte Game Dinner.